Bachelor of Kinesiology (BKin)

 KPE161H1 - Fitness: Principles & Practice

 An introduction to the components of physical fitness and fitness itself from physiological, behavioural and physical culture points of view.
 Strength, endurance, flexibility and speed will be examined from their biological basis, their importance to human movement and how each of these components can be altered with appropriate training.
-This course will be integrated with KPE182H1.

 Course Category: Required